Signal-K/deepdock/content/_Tasks/Projects/star-sailors.md

 - [x] Try out Rhys's first landing page change suggestion 🆔 00o6wr ⏫ ✅ 2025-11-24
 - [ ] Possibly add a mailing list or other way to get in touch with interested users? ⏫ 🆔 0witks
 - [x] Move playable game to a new route for better analytics 🆔 1zb151 ⏫ 📅 2025-11-29 ✅ 2025-11-29
+- [ ] Add posthog analytics to determine what users are doing in the early-game ⏫ 🆔 vencvt